304 North Cardinal St.

-The location itself is around a 10-15 minute walk to the financial centre and Canary Wharf’s Jubilee line and DLR stations.
-Ability Place is equidistant between two DLR stations, South Quay 300 yards to the north and Crossharbour 300 yards to the southeast.
+The location itself is around a 10-15 minute walk to the financial centre with connections on the Jubilee line and Canary Wharfs DLR stations.
+Ability Place is equidistant between two key DLR stations, South Quay 300 yards to the north and Crossharbour 300 yards to the southeast.

 Aiming to compete with similarly timed Pan Peninsula and capture a shift on the Isle of Dogs towards the luxury property market — Ability Place is well-equipped.

 It has a 24-hour concierge alongside a residents’ gym.
 There is also a spa area with jacuzzi, steam room and sauna.
-This was completed retrofitted and modernised in 2014.
+This was completely retrofitted, and modernised in 2014.

 On the roof of the building, there is also a terraced garden.

 The Isle of Dogs area has no shortage of developments — there is everything from waterside terraces to 50+ storey skyscrapers.

 Something that not all new developments in the area get right is creating a welcoming family feel.
 Glistening white marble and ultra-quiet — albeit impressive — entrance hallways might work for a lot of younger city workers, but provide less appeal to families with small children.

 Ability Place manages to get a great balance between offering luxury, but also being welcoming to families — and pets!
 One of the first pet-friendly developments near Canary Wharf, Ability Place is located further south on the peninsula from the financial estate, striking a balance between accessibility and a slightly more residential area.